 Blake A. Roter is an associate in Burke, Warren, MacKay & Serritella's Litigation groups.
 His practice focuses on the representation of major corporations, financial institutions, non-profit organizations, pension funds and mid-sized businesses in complex commercial and civil litigation.

-Blake handles a wide range of commercial and civil litigation matters including trade secret misappropriation, restrictive covenant violations (non-competition, non-solicitation and confidentiality agreements), contract and lease disputes, trust contests, labor and employment matters, business divorce and shareholder disputes, business and other tort claims, statute and ordinance violations, and real property controversies in state and federal courts throughout the United States.
+Blake handles a wide range of commercial and civil litigation matters including trade secret misappropriation, restrictive covenant violations (non-competition, non-solicitation and confidentiality agreements), contract and lease disputes, trust contests, labor and employment matters, business divorce and shareholder disputes, business and other tort claims, statute and ordinance violations, and real estate controversies in state and federal courts throughout the United States.

 Prior to joining Burke, Warren, Blake served as the law clerk for Chief Justice Shirley S. Abrahamson of the Wisconsin Supreme Court.
 Blake was a summer associate at Burke, Warren, in 2011.